- They believe that if the kettlebell swing is not executed as they’ve been taught then it’s an incorrect swing.

 To demonstrate my point, I have performed 4 minutes of unbroken hip hinge kettlebell swings that do not work on power and probably lack other qualities of the Hardstyle swing, but yet, it was 4 minutes well spent, whether for a warm-up, endurance, or other goals.

 Every aspect of my kettlebell swing is explained and justified in the book The Quick And Concise Kettlebell Swing Guide and Master The Basic Kettlebell Swing, both also available on Amazon as a hardcopy.
-A third book, Master The Kettlebell Swing is in production.
 For anyone wanting to get kettlebell certified online, there is also an online course.
-Some of the things people who are not familiar with other kettlebell swings will bring up are, but not limited to:
+Some of the things people who are not familiar with other kettlebell swings will bring up are, but are not limited to:

 - The arms are bent